-The identification and assessment of environmental impacts of the disposal of dredged material in this Appendix follows the Clearing the Waters for All guidance (1).
+Potential impacts on general vessel movements and fishing due to the dredging operations and disposal operations are not considered to be significant as commercial traffic in the main channel is controlled by Forth Ports' standard operating procedures.
+The identification and assessment of environmental impacts of the disposal of dredged material in this Appendix follows good practice guidance from the Environment Agency, Clearing the Waters for All (1).